 “Five straight quarters of optimism shows that small business owners feel the wind at their back and not in their faces, but there is still plenty of work to do,” Sullivan said in the report.
 “When I’m traveling the country and meeting with small business owners, they’re expressing concerns around general national economic uncertainty and persistent workforce challenges.

 Nevertheless, many franchise owners and entrepreneurs report overall satisfaction with their business.
 For many survey participants, their business isn’t just a job, it’s a lifestyle.
-The report notes that most small business owners spend an average 14 hours a day working on their business, doubling the average 7.8 hour American work day.
-As many reference, owning a small business requires dedication and a level of passion.
+The report notes that most small business owners spend an average of 14 hours a day working on their business, doubling the average 7.8 hours American workday.
+As many references, owning a small business requires dedication and a level of passion.
 Whether the economic climate is favorable or challenging, small business owners report that their day-to-day schedule remains filled.

 “Entrepreneurship is not for the faint of heart,” Etienne Gillard, CEO of Walteros, said in the report.
 “I work 18 hours a day and I love it—this is my life.
-I wake up knowing that I am more than a good dad, good husband and good friend … I want to make a solution that is helping millions of people in their daily lives.”
+I wake up knowing that I am more than a good dad, a good husband, and a good friend … I want to make a solution that is helping millions of people in their daily lives.”